Jamal Murray: 2022–2023: Return from injury and first NBA championship

-2023–present: Coming up short
+2023–2025: Coming up short

 On April 22, 2024, in Game 2 of the first round of the playoffs against the Los Angeles Lakers, Murray put up 20 points along with a buzzer-beating, game-winning fadeaway jump shot over Anthony Davis in a 101–99 victory, completing the Nuggets' 20-point comeback and giving the Nuggets a 2–0 series lead.
 A week later, Murray suffered a strained calf in a Game 4 loss.
 Despite this, he scored 32 points, including a 14-foot game-winning shot with 1.5 seconds left in a 108–106 Game 5 victory, thus sending the Denver Nuggets past the Lakers to the Western Conference Semifinals.
 He also became the first player to score two go-ahead shots in the final five seconds in the same postseason series.

 On May 6, 2024, during Game 2 of the Conference Semifinals against the Minnesota Timberwolves, Murray threw a heat pack and towel towards the court while he was on the bench.
 He was fined $100,000 the next day by the NBA but was not suspended.
 The Nuggets lost the series in seven games, despite a 35-point performance from Murray in a 98–90 closeout loss in a decisive Game 7.

 On September 7, 2024, Murray signed a four-year, $208 million contract extension with the Nuggets.
 On January 14, 2025, Murray scored a then season-high 45 points (32 points in the first half) in a 118–99 win over the Dallas Mavericks.
 On February 12, Murray scored a season-high and career-high 55 points in a 132–121 win over the Portland Trail Blazers.
 Murray's 55 points was also a record for most points in an NBA game by a Canadian player, breaking Shai Gilgeous-Alexander's previous record of 54 points.
 On April 29, in game 5 of the Nuggets' first round playoff series against the Los Angeles Clippers, Murray had 43 points on 17/26 shooting from the field, making 8/14 3-point attempts in a 131–115 win to go up 3–2 in the series.
-This performance marked the 6th time that Murray had 40+ points in a playoff game, which is the most in franchise history.
+This performance marked the 6th time Murray had scored 40+ points in a playoff game, the most in franchise history at that time.
+Denver would go on to beat the Clippers in seven games, but then lost to the Oklahoma City Thunder in a hard-fought conference semifinal series, also in seven games.